Deejarh/portfolio-v2/README.md

 # My Portfolio

-This repo contains the source code for my [portfolio website](https://damola-badmus-taiwo.vercel.app/)
+This repo contains the source code for my [portfolio website](https://damola-badmus-taiwo.vercel.app/) which is an upgrade of an [earlier version](https://github.com/Deejarh/portfolio-v1)

 ## Setup